KiyomizuSuzu/Bluetooth/README.md

 # Bluetooth
-This is a simple command-line control for Bluetooth made in C#.
+This is a simple command-line interface for Bluetooth made in C#.

 ### Commands
 ```powershell